mfarache/jekyll-now/_posts/2017-4-23-Monitoring-docker-containers-grafana.md

  There is a interesting piece which always helps developers when troubleshooting performance issues: monitoring.

  Our applications are implemented using Spring Boot.
-We currently use the awesome JavaMelody plugin that can be configured as a servlet to give us insights on what is going on each of our applications.
+We currently use the awesome [JavaMelody][5] that can be configured as a servlet to give us insights on what is going on each of our applications.
 You can see stats about nearly everything from application perspective

  + HTTP stats:  Execution times, errors, and you can break it down up to SQL level.
  + SQL: Performance queries are available with their Explain plains.